 The following timelines will give you a sense of what your experience of writing the Junior Paper (JP) and the Senior Thesis will look like over the course of the year.
-For a current list of deadlines, see the Undergraduate Program Dates and Deadlines.
 They include departmental deadlines that have been established to ensure that key stages of the writing process are completed in a timely manner.
 These deadlines indicate the latest possible dates by which you should have reached specific stages in your work that are compatible with producing a thesis of the highest quality.